-Aloe vera is built for Africa's desert climate, where it receives large amounts of direct sunlight for most of the day.
-This large dose of bright light that Aloe vera is accustomed to does not translate smoothly to a household setting, where the house's location and the plant may limit the amount of sunlight that reaches the plant.
+Aloe vera is well-suited to Africa's desert climate, where it receives direct sunlight for much of the day.
+This large dose of bright light that Aloe vera is accustomed to does not translate smoothly to a household setting, where the house's location and the plant's placement may limit the sunlight that reaches it.

 Adjusting the Indoor Placement of Your Aloe Vera Plant

-Due to the Aloe vera's natural environment, the main trick is to give your houseplant as much light as possible.
+Because Aloe vera thrives in its natural environment, the main trick is to give your houseplant as much light as possible.
 Indoor placement is key.
-Typically sitting on kitchen windowsills, Aloe vera does not receive the sunlight used to or needs when raised indoors.
-You want to place your plant on a windowsill that gets a lot of direct sunlight, with nothing obstructing the plant's line of the sun or keeping it in the shade.
+Typically, sitting on kitchen windowsills, Aloe vera does not receive the sunlight it needs when raised indoors.
+You want to place your plant on a windowsill that gets a lot of direct sunlight, with nothing obstructing its line of sight to the sun or keeping it in the shade.
 At certain points in the day, some areas of your house also receive more light than others.
-Therefore, it is best to change your plant's location throughout the day, allowing it to follow the sun.
+Therefore, it is best to move your plant around throughout the day, allowing it to follow the sun.
 The more exposure to sunlight, the better.
 You can also move your plant outside during the summer months, as it is no longer in danger of freezing, and an outdoor environment nicely mimics the high-sunlight desert conditions it needs to bloom.

 Other Tricks for Getting Your Resistant Aloe to Bloom: